 Move the OBD port

 OBD ports are easy to find and tend to be located in similar areas, no matter what type of car you have.
 However, it is possible to buy wires which allow you to move your OBD port.
 This can confuse or slow down a thief.
-Bear in mind that engineers and mechanics will still need to access this port, so it cannot be placed in completely inaccessible places.
+Bear in mind that engineers and mechanics will still need to access this port, so it cannot be completely inaccessible.

 Are keyless entry cars harder to insure?